Let’s talk about being assertive and assertiveness in general, shall we? But first, let’s see how dictionaries explain

 For many people out there conversation is all about control.
 They engage in a dialog with you because they want to win.
 It’s dangerous, sick and really disturbing but unfortunately, it happens more often than you think.
 That’s why you should always remember that no one is never responsible for someone’s toxic behavior.
 We are all responsible only for our own behavior, words and actions and in consequence, we chose if we want to respond or react or other people’s behavior.
 Self-awareness, mindfulness, self-respect are the key to avoid being a target of someone’s else toxic behavior.
 Remember no one can put you down if you do not let them do it!
-I’m not telling it’s easy because it’s not but it’s possible.
+I’m not telling you it’s easy because it’s not but it’s possible.
 Moreover, it should be our priority to avoid being influenced by the negativity and the toxicity that comes from the outside of us.
 It’s necessary if we want to preserve our integrity and both mental and physical wellbeing.

 10 Powerful tips to be more assertive

 1. Learn about assertiveness – because knowledge is the most powerful weapon.

 Standing up for yourself and putting yourself first it’s not the same as being an egoist or narcissist.
 Assertiveness is one of the most important communication skills based on balance.
 And being an assertive person means finding equilibrium between passiveness (no one wants to be a pushover) and aggressiveness (most of us are not interested in being an abuser).
-Furthermore, assertiveness it’s not about control but about respect, wellbeing and taking responsibility for your own life.
-Of course, don’t forget that every action has a reaction and consequence which means that we have to take our responsibilities for the actions we take and
+Furthermore, assertiveness it’s not about control but about respect, wellbeing, and taking responsibility for your own life.
+Of course, don’t forget that every action has a reaction and consequence which means that we have to take responsibility for the actions we take and

 2. Build confidence and self-esteem